 The Sediment pond at the SRS is the only pond associated with the TMA.
-Water quality in the pond was monitored as MH-01 under previous Water Licence QZ16-080 which expired on

-March 31, 2017.
-Under the current water licence QZ016-051, water quality in the sediment pond is not monitored.
-However, the results of the water sampling carried out for the pond under the QZ16-080 water licence met the standards in the water licence.
-It is the opinion of the EoR that the results would not impact the structural integrity of the North Dam or the SRS dyke.
+Water quality in the pond was monitored as MH-01 under previous Water Licence QZ16-080 which expired on March 31, 2017.
+The results of the water sampling carried out for the pond under the QZ16-080 water licence met the standards in the water licence.
+Under the current water licence QZ016-051, water quality in the sediment pond is not required to be monitored.
+It is the opinion of SRK that the results would not impact the structural integrity of the North Dam or the SRS dike.